WingofaGriffin/content-collab-blog/README.md

 After my time trialing with all of these platforms (and unsubscribing from all of their mailing lists...), it helped me sort out what exactly was best for me in a content collaboration app, and where my biases landed.
 Clearly these solutions have their own strengths and weaknesses, and all have a very solid number of customers that use them daily.

-If I had to choose my favorite today (October 2021), **Notion** was my overall winner, where if I was starting completely from scratch, Notion filled the majority of my needs and had a good user experience.
+If I had to choose my favorite today (October 2021), **Notion** was my overall winner, where if I was starting completely from scratch, Notion filled the majority of my needs and had a good user experience that I was excited to work in.
 It was easy to organize, edit, collaborate, and more in a way that facilitated as many automated processes as possible.

 However, I am not starting from scratch, and there are tradeoffs to migrating interfaces.
 So for that reason, we have decided to stick with Confluence, as all of our content is already there, we already pay for it, and it doesn't require our team members to sign up for a new account anywhere.
 A bit anti-climactic, but none of the solutions we found offered enough more than Confluence to be worth the resource investment to migrate.